 (Book II, 374.a-d)

 One wonders whether Plato was taking a page from the Spartans, the professional soldiers of the Greek world, at least as conveyed in our times when Leonidas asked in the movie 300

 This specialization is continually stressed, and forms the basis of the guardian concept.

 How the Guardian Grows

-Now that the profession of guardian has been delineated, Republic goes on to treat the qualities and education and training of the guardian, as well as various social aspects and restrictions on the guardian class.
+Now with the profession of guardian delineated, Republic goes on to treat the qualities and education and training of the guardian, as well as various social aspects and restrictions on the guardian class.